LoZack19/mkurl/README.md

 ## Enviroment setup
 For the sake of cleanliness and clarity, and to make quick access to hyperlinks easier, we suggest creating a folder in the home directory to house them.
 Running `$ make configure` prepares this enviroment.
 Remember that the program will always generate hyperlinks in the current folder, unless a full path is entered instead of [NAME].
-To run `$ make configured make sure you already installed the program.`
+To run `$ make configure` make sure you already installed the program.